reduxjs/react-redux/CONTRIBUTING.md

 # Contributing
 We are open to, and grateful for, any contributions made by the community.
 By contributing to React Redux, you agree to abide by the [code of conduct](https://github.com/reduxjs/react-redux/blob/master/CODE_OF_CONDUCT.md).

+Please review the [Redux Style Guide](https://redux.js.org/style-guide/style-guide) in the Redux docs to keep track of our best practices.

 ## Reporting Issues and Asking Questions
 Before opening an issue, please search the [issue tracker](https://github.com/reduxjs/react-redux/issues) to make sure your issue hasn't already been reported.